raganwald/raganwald.github.com/_posts/2018-12-27-oware-ayoayo.md

 - They always skip the starting pit on their row.
 - The sowing pauses when they have sowed the last seed in their hand.

-*If the last seed lands in a pit on either sde of the board that contains one or more seeds, they scoop the seeds up (including that last seed), and continue sowing.
+*If the last seed lands in a pit on either side of the board that contains one or more seeds, they scoop the seeds up (including that last seed), and continue sowing.
 They continue to skip their original starting pit only, but can sow into any pits that get scooped up in this manner.
 This is called **relay sowing**.*

-*If the last seed lands in an empty pit, the player "captures" any seeds that are in the pit on the opposite side of the board from their last pit.*
+*If the last seed lands in an empty pit **on that player's own side**, the player "captures" any seeds that are in the pit on the opponent's side of the board from their last pit.*

 *If a player has no move on their turn, the game ends, and their opponent captures any remaining seeds (which will--of course--be on their side)*.